 Being a record breaker at any stage in your career is incredible, but imagine being able to say that you're still smashing Official Chart records in the golden years of your life?

-For some artists, that is a reality, and today, we're going to celebrate Official Chart legends who hold records related to age, experience and career longevity.
+We celebrate Official Chart legends who've been around the block a bit and hold records related to age, experience and career longevity.
 Age is just a number after all...

-Even more incredible, Dame Vera is the oldest female and oldest artist overall to score a UK Number 1 album!
+Even more incredible, Dame Vera was the oldest female and oldest artist overall to score a UK Number 1 album!
 Vera released We’ll Meet Again – The Very Best Of back in 2009 aged 92 and the album debuted at the top spot.
-You've still got it, Vera.

 The Official Chart really is The King's stomping ground.
 He may be gone, but he's certainly not forgotten: Elvis Presley holds the record for the longest span between his first and latest Number 1 album.
 Wonder of You, his 2016 chart-topper with the Royal Philharmonic Orchestra, extended Big E's record-setting span to 59 years, 11 months and 24 days.
 "Thank ya very much."

 The Rolling Stones

 The Rolling Stones just keep on, umm, rollin'.
 Their latest album Blue & Lonesome topped the Official Albums Chart in November 2016, one of only three releases that year to sell over 100,000 copies in its first week that year.
 The Stones have now achieved a Top 3 album in each of the last six decades.
 Surely that'll give them some satisfaction!
 View The Rolling Stones' complete UK singles and albums chart history

 Barbra Streisand and Kate Bush

 Second only to Madonna when it comes to her tally of UK Number 1 albums, Barbra Streisand is certainly an icon.
 Kate Bush is a record-breaker too, scoring more Top 40 albums in the same week than any other female artist ever.